CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-10.md

   Great Ship: Add "Tap a character in target company during the organization phase to play Great Ship on that company."
-Replace "...contains a coastal sea region..." with "...contains a coastal sea region and no consecutive non- coastal sea regions..."
+Replace "...contains a coastal sea region..." with "...contains a coastal sea region and no consecutive non-coastal sea regions..."

   Gwaihir: Should read "you may discard Gwaihir during the organization phase to allow his company..."